-OFFICE FOR DISABILITY ACCOMMODATIONS (ODA)
+OFFICE OF DISABILITY SUPPORT SERVICES (DSS)

-In accordance with the Rehabilitation Act of 1973 and the Americans with Disabilities Act (1990), Southwest Mississippi Community College provides reasonable accommodations for students with disabilities through the Office of Student Services, which also serves as the Office for Disability Accommodations (ODA).
-ODA verifies eligibility for accommodations and works with eligible students to develop and coordinate plans for the provision of accommodations.
-Eligible students include those who are enrolled in degree and non-degree programs offered by Southwest Mississippi Community College, are considered qualified to meet all college program requirements despite a disability, and meet the definition of disability as defined by the Rehabilitation Act of 1973 and the ADA.
+In accordance with the Rehabilitation Act of 1973 and the Americans with Disabilities Act (1990), Southwest Mississippi Community College provides reasonable accommodations for students with disabilities through the Office of Student Services, which also serves as the Office of Disability Support Services (DSS).
+The Office of Disability Support Services (DSS) verifies eligibility for accommodations and works with eligible students to develop and coordinate plans for the provision of accommodations.
+Eligible students include those who are enrolled in degree and non-degree programs offered by Southwest Mississippi Community College, are considered qualified to meet all college program requirements despite a disability, and meet the definition of disability as defined by the Rehabilitation Act of 1973 section 504 and the ADA.

 Accommodations/services available include test-taking accommodations, interpreters, note-takers, and readers.
-In order to receive appropriate and timely accommodations, eligible students should contact the ODA before the semester begins to file an application and submit documentation of disability for review.
-The ODA is committed to creating a positive campus environment where students with disabilities are encouraged to pursue careers on the basis of personal interest and ability.
+In order to receive appropriate and timely accommodations, eligible students should contact the Office of Disability Support Services (DSS) before the semester begins to file an application and submit documentation of disability for review.
+The Office of Disability Support Services (DSS) is committed to creating a positive campus environment where students with disabilities are encouraged to pursue careers on the basis of personal interest and ability.